Jubobs/talks/corkdev-oct2015/slides.md

 - Git is a powerful tool, but a stern taskmaster
 - This is too short a talk for a formal Git tutorial.
 - Don't expect to be proficient with Git by the end.
-- Only a few pointers/tips for learning Git more efficiently.
+- Only a few pointers/tips for learning Git more efficiently

 # The need for version control